damycra/dj_secret_settings/README.md

 Yet Another Django Settings Helper
 ==================================

-This package allows the source of some (or nearly all) settings to be easily changed for dev/Staging/Production etc purposes.
-E.g. One might obtain development settings from the environment but deploy to Google Compute Engine where use of Google Secret Manager is recommended.
-If the app later finds its way onto AWS, an aws adaptor can be installed or written.
+This package allows the source of some (or nearly all) settings to be easily changed for dev/Staging/Production etc purposes. e.g. One might obtain development settings from the process environment but later deploy to Google Compute Engine where use of Google Secret Manager is recommended.
+If the app later finds its way onto AWS, a suitable adaptor can be installed or written.

-# Installation
+## Installation

     pip install dj_secret_settings

-# Configuration
+## Configuration

 Install settings fetchers to get the raw data from the store, and settings stores to make sense of the raw data and return pieces of it on demand.